ratsky-oss/walnut/README.md

 # Contact

 If you have any questions or feedback about the Ratsky Walnut, please contact us at rbsm33g0u@mozmail.com.
-We would love to hear from you!
+We would be pleased to receive your feedback!